Carbon–carbon bond: Synthesis

 Carbon–carbon bond-forming reactions are organic reactions in which a new carbon–carbon bond is formed.
-They are important in the production of many man-made chemicals such as pharmaceuticals and plastics.
+They are important in the production of many human-made chemicals such as pharmaceuticals and plastics.
+The reverse reaction, where a carbon-carbon bond is broken, is known as carbon-carbon bond activation.

 Some examples of reactions which form carbon–carbon bonds are the aldol reaction, Diels–Alder reaction, Grignard reaction, cross-coupling reactions, the Michael reaction and the Wittig reaction.

 The directed synthesis of desired three-dimensional structures for tertiary carbons was largely solved during the late 20th century, but the same ability to direct quaternary carbon synthesis did not start to emerge until the first decade of the 21st century.

 Bond strengths and lengths

-The carbon-carbon single bond is weaker than C-H, O-H, N-H, H-H, H-Cl, C-F, and many double or triple bonds, and comparable in strength to C-O, Si-O, P-O, and S-H bonds, but is commonly considered as strong.
+The carbon–carbon single bond is weaker than C–H, O–H, N–H, H–H, H–Cl, C–F, and many double or triple bonds, and comparable in strength to C–O, Si–O, P–O, and S–H bonds, but is commonly considered as strong.

-The values given above represent C-C bond dissociation energies that are commonly encountered; occasionally, outliers may deviate drastically from this range.
+The values given above represent C–C bond dissociation energies that are commonly encountered; occasionally, outliers may deviate drastically from this range.

 Extreme cases

-Long, weak C-C single bonds
+Long, weak C–C single bonds

-Various extreme cases have been identified where the C-C bond is elongated.
-In Gomberg's dimer, one C-C bond is rather long at 159.7 picometers.
+Various extreme cases have been identified where the C–C bond is elongated.
+In Gomberg's dimer, one C–C bond is rather long at 159.7 picometers.
 It is this bond that reversibly and readily breaks at room temperature in solution:

 In the even more congested molecule hexakis(3,5-di-tert-butylphenyl)ethane, the bond dissociation energy to form the stabilized triarylmethyl radical is only 8 kcal/mol.
 Also a consequence of its severe steric congestion, hexakis(3,5-di-tert-butylphenyl)ethane has a greatly elongated central bond with a length of 167 pm.

-Twisted, weak C-C double bonds
+Twisted, weak C–C double bonds

 The structure of tetrakis(dimethylamino)ethylene (TDAE) is highly distorted.
 The dihedral angle for the two N2C ends is 28º although the C=C distance is normal 135 pm.
 The nearly isostructural tetraisopropylethylene also has a C=C distance of 135 pm, but its C6 core is planar.

-Short, strong C-C triple bonds
+Short, strong C–C triple bonds

 On the opposite extreme, the central carbon–carbon single bond of diacetylene is very strong at 160 kcal/mol, as the single bond joins two carbons of sp hybridization.
 Carbon–carbon multiple bonds are generally stronger; the double bond of ethylene and triple bond of acetylene have been determined to have bond dissociation energies of 174 and 230 kcal/mol, respectively.
-A very short triple bond of 115 pm has been observed for the iodonium species [HC≡C–I+Ph][CF3SO3–], due to the strongly electron-withdrawing iodonium moiety.
+A very short triple bond of 115 pm has been observed for the iodonium species [HC≡C–I+Ph] [CF3SO3–], due to the strongly electron-withdrawing iodonium moiety.